plasa-labs/plasa-backend/README.md

         - `FOLLOWERS_COLLECTION_TO_PUSH`: The Firestore collection to push data to
         - `SERVICE_ACCOUNT_PATH`: Path to the Firebase service account JSON file
         - `FOLLOWERS_FOLDER_NAME`: Name of the folder containing follower JSON files
-    2. Run the script using `ts-node push-followers-multiple.ts`
+    2. Run the script using `ts-node push-followers-json-multifile.ts`
 -   **Key Features**:
     -   Processes multiple JSON files in a specified folder
     -   Handles followers in batches of 500 for efficient Firestore writes
     -   Skips reserved usernames (starting and ending with `__`)
-    -   Provides detailed logging, including total followers added and skipped
+    -   Provides detailed logging, including total followers added and skipped for each file and grand totals

+### push-followers-csv.ts

+-   **Description**: This script reads follower data from a CSV file and adds it to Firestore.
+-   **Usage**:
+    1. Set the required environment variables in a `.env` file:
+        - `FOLLOWERS_COLLECTION_TO_PUSH`: The Firestore collection to push data to
+        - `SERVICE_ACCOUNT_PATH`: Path to the Firebase service account JSON file
+        - `CSV_FILE_PATH`: Path to the CSV file containing follower data
+    2. Run the script using `ts-node push-followers-csv.ts`
+-   **Key Features**:
+    -   Processes followers from a CSV file
+    -   Handles followers in batches of 100 for efficient Firestore writes
+    -   Uses a fixed timestamp for all followers (currently set to '2024-06-12')
+    -   Provides progress logging, including total records uploaded

 ### read-collection.ts